qBraid/qBraid/docs/lab/getting_started.rst

 |

 Depending on its size, pulling an image may take up to 5 minutes the first time.
-Although, the next time you launch Lab, it will load much more quickly.
+The next time you launch Lab, it will load much more quickly.

 .. image:: ../_static/getting_started/loading.png